miintto/redis-lock-py/README.md

 lock.release()
 ```

-[redis-py](https://github.com/redis/redis-py) library is required for redis connection objects.
+The [redis-py](https://github.com/redis/redis-py) library is required for Redis connection objects.
-The `RedisLock.release` method must be invoked to release the lock after acquiring a lock successfully by calling `RedisLock.acquire` method with returned `True`.
+After successfully acquiring the lock using `RedisLock.acquire`, ensure to release it by calling `RedisLock.release` to prevent lock retention.

 ### 3.2 Using Context Managers